mardenneubert/coursera-learning-how-to-learn/final-project-on-learning.md

 	- Sleep also helps form new neural connections by going into diffuse mode and allowing new neural patterns to form
 		- For this to happen, we first to enter focused mode to put new information in our memory

-## Chunking
+## What is Chunking
-- Chunking is the process of grouping information in our brains through meaning or use
+- Chunking is the process of grouping information through meaning or use
-	- The chunk formed is easier to remember and can fit into the big picture of what we are learning
+	- The chunk formed is easier to remember than each bit of information and can fit into the big picture of what we are learning
-	- This helps our focused mode to
 	- Only when we understand the **context** we are able to fit the chunk with other topics
+	- Chunks are **packed knowledge** and are used when we get dressed, do math, speak a language, dance, or practice a sport

+## How Chunks Are Formed
+- When we learn, first we form mini-chunks, then later we connect them to form larger chunks
+- Work-through examples/tutorials help when we are starting to learn a new topic
+- Steps for forming a chunk
+	- Focus your undivided attention
+	- Understand the basic idea
+	- Gain context - learn *when* to use the chunk
+- The more chunks we have in our minds, the more skilled and creative we get - and we can even learn faster
+	- **Transfer** is the fact that chunks we have formed also help us learn new material, even in unrelated fields
-Analogies are a great tool for learning
+	- Related to that is the fact that **analogies** are a great tool for learning

-Procrastination

-Pomodoro technique - a way to avoid procrastination

-Practice, test yourself - retrieval as a simple tool for improving memory
+## The Importance of Testing
+- Testing ourselves is an important part of learning
+	- Formal or informal tests help forming chunks because the process of retrieving the information helps solidify the learning
+- **Recall** is a simple and effective technique when learning a new content (much better than rereading)
+	- It is like a mini-test: after reading a material, stop and try to recall it, ask yourself what is there, quiz yourself on some of the topics
-- recall is a mini-test
+- **Illusion of competence** is the false impression that we know a material

-Deliberate practice
+	- We can avoid it by testing ourselves, using recall and other types of tests
+	- Keeping highlighting to a minimum (one sentence per paragraph) also helps avoiding this illusion
+	- Another technique is to recall the material in a different place, not where we have studied it - the spatial cues we get from being in another place help solidify the learning

+## Concepts and Techniques in Learning
+- **Overlearning** is to keep studying and practicing what we already learned, going beyond what is needed to dominate a topic
+	- This helps in gaining automaticity, which can be applicable in some situations, but also may lead to illusions of competence and Einstellung (*see below*)
-- test yourself on the difficult topics, not the easy ones
+- **Deliberate practice** is to focus (and test ourselves) on more and more difficult material (instead of the ones we have already mastered) and is more effective than overlearning
+- **Einstellung** is the fact that a initial thought or concept we have may prevent a better idea from being found
+- **Interleaving** is to intersperse our learning from different topics, so that you can maximize our results, and make new neural connections.

 Spaced repetition
 - good match for the sleep effect on learning

-Interleaving - intersperse your learning from different topics, so that you can maximize your results, and make new connections.

-Einstellung

-Over-learning - going beyond what is needed to dominate a topic well enough for your objectives - may lead to illusions of competence and Einstellung

-Illusions of competence

 The importance of sleep

-Long-term memory vs short-term memory

-Chunking as a form of compacting information to fit working memory

-Procrastination - why it is so bad
-- You need time to learn, procrastination takes it away from you

 The four parts of a habit - and how to tackle each of them to avoid procrastination
 - Cue